w3c/wai-curricula/content/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This resource provides outlines for a variety of teaching modules to create courses on web accessibility or to include web accessibility in broader digital technology training.
+This resource provides a variety of modules to help you create courses on digital accessibility.
+You can also use these modules to include accessibility in courses on digital technology.
 These modules address different roles, such as developers, designers, and content authors.

-This resource includes the following parts:

-* [Foundation Modules](/curricula/foundation-modules) suitable for everybody involved in digital technologies
-* [Developer Modules](/curricula/developer-modules/) primarily related to front-end development
-* Designer Modules (in progress) primarily related to visual and user-experience (UX) design
-* Author Modules (in progress) primarily related to content authoring

 {::nomarkdown}
 {% include box.html type="end" title="Summary" class="" %}